 Pain Around The Eyes

-Many sufferers are sensitive to lights, sounds, and smell while experiencing a migraine, and may become nauseous.
-Migraine ache may also worsen the more physically active you are during the episode, to be able to deal with these stubborn aches, many discover that lying down in a dark room aids relieve some of the symptoms.
+Many sufferers are sensitive to lights, sounds, and smell while experiencing migraines and may become nauseous.
+Migraine ache may also worsen the more physically active you are during the episode.
+To deal with these stubborn aches, many discover that lying down in a dark room aids in relieving some of the symptoms.
 Taking over-the-counter painkillers at the primary signal of an attack is likewise useful, though chronic sufferers must see their doctors discuss treatment alternatives.

 If, however, your headache pain begins behind one eye but is sharp and excruciating, you may have a cluster headache.
 Cluster headaches are characterized by sudden, sharp bursts of pain placed behind one eye that may spread to the face, head, neck, and shoulders.

 Often, sufferers will experience redness & swelling in the attention and stuffiness in the nostril on the side of the head where the pain first began.
-Cluster headaches occur often for precise periods of time, referred to as clusters, spanning anywhere from months to years.
+Cluster headaches often occur for precise periods, referred to as clusters, spanning months to years.
 Most treatments for cluster complications, including oxygen, local anesthetics, and corticosteroids, may only be given through prescription, so speak to your doctor if you suspect you’re suffering from these.

 Pain Around The Cheekbones/Nose

 If you feel your headache pain in your face, especially on your cheeks and nose, you most likely have a sinus headache.
-Sinus headaches are often mistaken for tension headaches or migraines, but sinus headaches are a result of the inflammation of your sinuses, which may lead to swelling and extended mucus production that blocks drainage and causes a construct-up of pressure that results in ache.
+Sinus headaches are often mistaken for tension headaches or migraines, but sinus headaches result from the inflammation of your sinuses, which may lead to swelling and extended mucus production that blocks drainage and causes a construct-up of pressure that results in ache.

 Sinus headache ache occurs in the cheekbones, forehead & bridge of the nose, with pain worsening with sudden moves.
-To deal with a sinus headache, doctors need to first treat the infection inflicting the infection of the sinuses, so it’s best to see your primary care physician to discovers what treatment works satisfactorily for your situation.
+To deal with a sinus headache, doctors need first to treat the infection inflicting the infection of sinuses, so it’s best to see your primary care physician discover what treatment works satisfactorily for your situation.

 No Specific Location

 If your headache doesn’t seem to begin in one area and happens infrequently, you’re like experiencing generalized head pain from dehydration, fever, allergies, or fatigue.
-Generalized head pain is easy to treat, responds nicely to over-the-counter painkillers, and, in the case of dehydration, is totally preventable as long as you stay hydrated.
+Generalized head pain is easy to treat, responds nicely to over-the-counter painkillers, and is preventable as long as you stay hydrated in the case of dehydration.

 Sources & References: popculture.com